MattiWheels/Twitteresque-Django-App/README.md

 ###### SECRET_KEY

-Be sure to generate a `SECRET_KEY` for the `settings.py` file.
+Be sure to generate a `SECRET_KEY` for the `settings.py` module.
 You can use a shell that has access to the django package to generate a `SECRET_KEY` string with:

 ```Python
 >>>from django.core.management.utils import get_random_secret_key